DeVinci-FabLab/documentation/.github/CONTRIBUTING.md

 ### Adding New Documentation

+1. Ensure your Markdown file is well-structured and follows the project's documentation style.
+   * Use headings, lists, and code blocks to enhance readability.
+   * Include table of contents, images where necessary, using relative paths.
+   * Use the provided `site/static/assets/template.md` for consistency.
-1. Place your Markdown file in `site/docs/<your-section>/<your-file>.md`.
+2. Place your Markdown file in `site/docs/<your-section>/<your-file>.md`.
-2. Add the English version in `site/i18n/en/docusaurus-plugin-content-docs/current/<your-section>/<your-file>.md`.
+3. Add the English version in `site/i18n/en/docusaurus-plugin-content-docs/current/<your-section>/<your-file>.md`.
+4. If your file has images, place them in `site/static/assets/docs/<your-file>/`.
-3. Update `site/sidebar.ts` to add your file to the sidebar navigation.
+5. Update `site/sidebar.ts` to add your file to the sidebar navigation.
-4. If you are introducing a new category, update:
+6. If you are introducing a new category, update:

    * `site/i18n/en/docusaurus-plugin-content-docs/current.json`
    * `site/i18n/fr/docusaurus-plugin-content-docs/current.json`

 Ensure your documentation is well-structured and easy to navigate.

-### Adding New Documentation

-To add new documentation, follow these steps:

-1. Add your Markdown file in the appropriate section under `site/docs/<your-section>/<your-file>.md`.
-2. Add the English version of your file in `site/i18n/en/docusaurus-plugin-content-docs/current/<your-section>/<your-file>.md`.
-3. Update `site/sidebar.ts` to include a link to your Markdown file in the sidebar.
-4. If adding a new category, update the following files:
-   - `site/i18n/en/docusaurus-plugin-content-docs/current.json`
-   - `site/i18n/fr/docusaurus-plugin-content-docs/current.json`

-Ensure that your documentation is well-structured and easy to navigate.

 ## Deployment